CKDev/vue-select/README.md

 # CKD Vue Select

 A foundational select input component that aims to be as simple and bare bones as possible so that it can be extended from in other components that add needed features.
-It is meant to "just work" as close to native select inputs as possible, all the way down to the little things tab key behavior in different situations.
+It is meant to "just work," with behavior that mimics native select inputs as close as possible.

 ## Installation